Preservative Selection Guide

 Any cosmetic product that contains water — or ingredients derived from water like aloe vera juice, hydrosols, or floral waters — is at risk of microbial contamination.
 Water combined with organic ingredients creates an ideal environment for bacteria, yeast, and mold to thrive.
 Without a preservative, these products can become unsafe within days.

-It is important to understand that preservatives and antioxidants serve different purposes.
+Preservatives and antioxidants serve different purposes.
 Preservatives prevent microbial growth in water-containing products.
 Antioxidants (like Vitamin E or rosemary oleoresin extract) prevent oils from going rancid through oxidation.
 A product may need one, the other, or both — but they are never interchangeable.

 When Do You Need a Preservative?